Perspective | Think of the debate as a public park. The president was polluting it.

 When a space seems hopeless, people abandon it.
 Even before the spittle was dry on the presidential lectern last night, political analysts were debating whether the next debates were worth having.
 Perhaps, like so many other norms that have been shredded since 2016, we should just give up on the hope of a meaningful presidential debate.

-The nonpartisan Commission on Presidential Debates should hear those alarm bells ringing and consider an intervention, analogous to what some public-private groups have attempted to do to save our failing national parks, or the Mall.
+The nonpartisan Commission on Presidential Debates, which indicated that it might make changes to the format of upcoming debates, should hear those alarm bells ringing and consider an intervention.
 The commission need not weigh in on anything the president said.
-But they must acknowledge the damage done to a public good, and set new rules and new means of enforcement.
+But they must acknowledge the damage done to a public good, and set strict new rules and vigorous means of enforcement.

 This isn’t a political or partisan issue.
 It is an urgent matter of historic preservation.